sheurich/debian-repro/README.md

 We trust:
 - **Debian packages** — we verify assembly, not compilation
-- **`docker-debian-artifacts`** — single trust point until Docker Hub verification
+- **`docker-debian-artifacts`** — source of truth for official builds
 - **SHA256** — cryptographic integrity

 Multi-platform consensus eliminates single-CI as a trust point.
-See [Security Model](docs/security.md) for trust dependencies.
+See [Security Model](docs/security.md).

 ## Quick Start